Skip to main content

 findCellsInArea()

-Find all the cells (elements and links) in a certain area in the graph. rect is an object with x, y, width and height properties.
+Find all the cells (elements and links) in a certain area in the graph. area is an object with x, y, width and height properties.

-Returns an array of cells whose bounding box intersects with rect.
-If opt.strict is set to true, the cell must be fully contained within the rect.
+Returns an array of cells whose bounding box intersects with area.
+If opt.strict is set to true, the cell must be fully contained within the area.

 findCellsUnderElement()